Greasy spoon: Popular culture

 Although there are now far fewer establishments due to the dominance of corporate fast food restaurant chains, a certain nostalgia exists surrounding a greasy spoon.
 Evocative characteristics include "counter service", jukeboxes, and hearty comfort cuisine.
 The greasy spoon as a setting is a common trope in movies and TV shows.

 Restaurateur and television personality Guy Fieri, on Food Network's Diners, Drive-Ins and Dives, pays homage to such eateries across the United States.

 Comic strips and humorous magazines have often lampooned the greasy spoon diner.
 The Better Half had Bert's Beanery, and Dagwood Bumstead continues to eat at Lou's Diner in Blondie.
 The kitchen and mess hall in Beetle Bailey provide the military equivalent of a greasy spoon.
-The cartoon series Bob's Burgers takes place in a modern day greasy spoon.
+The cartoon series Bob's Burgers takes place in a modern-day greasy spoon.
+The Krusty Krab from popular cartoon SpongeBob SquarePants is sometimes referred to in the show itself as a greasy spoon, though its more comparable to a standard fast food restaurant, minus the drive-thru.
 Cooks featured in these tropes tend to be unkempt in some way – hirsute, unshaven, tattooed, wearing a stain-covered apron, or smoking a cigarette while working.